 'Shanxi Li' very large, round apple shape, sweet apple flavor.

 'GA866' large, oval shape, very sweet, excellent taste.

 Cultivars developed for drying and eating like dates include

 'Sugar Cane', 'Shanxi Li', 'Li', 'GA866',

-'Lang' large, oval to pear-shaped, few thorns,
+'Lang' large, oval to pear-shaped, few thorns, not ready to eat